lukaszbudnik/play-cloud-plugins/README.md

 ## Usage

 Each Plugin has a service property which you should use.
-Please see the Specs for full source code.
+Please see specs for full source code examples.

 ### Cloudinary